Nmartin169/webportfolio/README.md

 ### Education

-- Business Administration, BBA, Specialisation in Business Analysis | Nextford University, Washington DC
+- BBA,Business Administration, Specialisation in Business Analysis | Nextford University, Washington DC
 - IBM Data Science Professional Certificate | Coursera
 - IBM Data Analyst Professional Certificate | Coursera

+##

+Using a combination of management, business intelligence, research, data analysis, and problem-solving skills, I am able to not only capture business performances and progress but also predict, recommend, and facilitate future business decisions.

+This portfolio captures various aspects of my work in research, analytics, and business.

 ## RESEARCH PROJECT

 ### Business and Culture in China

->> pdf
+<a href="Link">View project here</a>

 Detailing the environment, culture, and the risk of doing business in China, including the advantages and disadvantages of choosing a Chinese joint venture as an entry strategy for international business dealings with China.

 This project covers information from several sources on the web, capturing recommendations needed to mitigate any potential risk to doing business in China.

 ### The Effect of Malaria on the Nigerian Economy (APA style formatting)

->> pdf
+<a href="Link">View project here</a>

 A well-detailed research covering information from both scholarly sources and non-scholarly sources on the state of the Nigerian economy with respect to the effect of malaria.
 It also covers a validity check of the various sources, identifying the emotions and biases of the different publications to access the validity of the information collected.